spencerking/Qiskit.jl/README.md

 ## Roadmap

 This project is still in its infancy and doesn't have a concrete roadmap yet.
 The plan is to work through the [IQX Tutorials](https://github.com/Qiskit/qiskit-iqx-tutorials) and [Community Tutorials](https://github.com/Qiskit/qiskit-community-tutorials) and implement the required functionality along the way.
 This should provide a solid foundation to work with moving forward.

+## License

+All wrapper code is licensed under the BSD 3-Clause License.
+All tutorials and examples are licensed under the Apache License 2.0 and are heavily based on the work from IBM and the Qiskit contributors.